XTLS/Xray-examples/All-in-One-fallbacks-Nginx/README.md

 # Xray - All-in-one Configuration + Nginx(decoy website)

-The configuration uses xray's `fallbacks` feature to enable this **Protocol-Transport** combinations at the same time on port 443:
+The configuration uses xray's `fallbacks` feature to enable these **Protocol-Transport** combinations at the same time on port 443:
 * HTTPS:443
     * Trojan-TCP-TLS
     * Trojan-WS-TLS